-“Maybe.”
-Adam responded.
+“Maybe,” Adam responded.
 “I was planning on just going for a walk, but if you’re here then we might as well do something.”

 “Hmmm… what to do?”
 Brandon pondered.
 “Well, there’s honestly not a whole lot to do here in town these days.
 We could catch a bus to Nexus City.
 Or get Jerry to drive us?
 That’s a good idea actually!
 Let’s see if he wants to hang out too!
 I’ll text him.
 I know he’s been busy with preparation for college, but maybe he’ll want a break?”

 “In all honesty, I could be content with just walking around this town.
-It’s very… relaxing to me.
+It’s very… relaxing for me.
 But I do want to do more.
 Even if I have to push myself to do something out of my comfort zone.
 It’s been almost six months since I…” Adam paused.
 Brandon has a look of concern on his face, knowing exactly what Adam was referring to.